Our process is all about doing what is best for you. Even if it causes more work for us.

 Even these minor issues can result in you only qualifying for the second best “Preferred” rate with one company, whereas another company may offer you their best “Preferred Plus” rate.

-Why Aren’t Other Agents or Websites Recommending That I Apply To 2 Companies
+Why Aren’t Other Agents/Websites Recommending I Apply To 2 Companies

 Simple answer is because it’s more work for them.